Design Instructions

 Vector Files

 If you do not have a vector file, we can usually still work with it.
-But we may need to re-create it from scratch, which can be costly.
+But an artwork charge will apply.

 How do I know if my file is in vector format?

 1. Check File Extension: Use process of elimination.
-If the file format is JPG, PNG, BMP, GIFF, TIFF, or HEIF it is definitely NOT vector.
+If the file format is JPG, PNG, BMP, GIFF, TIFF, HEIF, DOCX, XLSX, PPTX, or TXT it is definitely NOT a print-ready vector.

 1. Zoom In: Open the file and zoom in all the way.
 If the image becomes pixelated or blurry at any point, it is not vector.
 Whereas vector graphics would be crisp and clear, regardless of how much you zoom.